Visas

 Documents you will need

-The Ministry of Justice has not published a dedicated E-7-M document checklist on HiKorea as of May 7, 2026.
-Until that page is available, use the standard E-7 baseline as a starting point and confirm the full list for your specific situation via the 1345 immigration helpline (available in multiple languages) or at hi.go.kr.
+E-7-M implementation details can change during the pilot.
+Use the standard E-7 baseline as a starting point, then confirm the full list for your specific situation via the 1345 immigration helpline (available in multiple languages) or at hi.go.kr.

 Standard E-7 baseline documents typically include: